Published in

 1. Wood.

 The first thing you can bring to accomplish your goal of making a Scandinavian home is wood.
 How?
 I will tell you briefly later in this section.
 First, let me tell you that each of the countries has its favorite wood- Danes use beech, while Finns prefer birch.
 The Scandinavian interiors have wooden floors, ceilings, and stairwells as well.
 But of course, we are just into renovating the interiors without extensive changes or construction.
 So, you can use bowls, plates, sculptures, chairs, tables, spoons, and serving trays, all made of wood.
 But there is a twist.
 I would suggest you- except for food, let us pledge to use recycled wood for furnishings so that we can entertain ourselves while not disturbing nature.
-The few best Scandinavian designer items include Finn Juhl’s wooden bowls (Andrew Pearce Bowls as a little affordable option) and The Chieftain Chair, and Figur Table by Swedese.
+The few best Scandinavian designer items include Finn Juhl’s wooden bowls (Andrew Pearce Bowls as a little affordable option), The Chieftain Chair, and ML 42 Counter Stool by Mogens Lassen.

 2. Glass.